 The City of Cranston's Department of Public Works is responsible for maintaining the city's water and sewer infrastructure.
 Providence Water manages water distribution, and Veolia Water manages the sewer treatment plant for the city.
 Sewage is not collected in the western part of Cranston where most buildings utilize onsite wastewater treatment systems.
-The sewage collection system is adequate High Hazard Dam - where failure or misoperation will result in probable loss of human life for the developed parts of the city although illegal tie-ins continue to be a problem.
+The sewage collection system is adequate for the developed parts of the city although illegal tie-ins continue to be a problem.